--> Hiking Lower Palm Canyon Trail - Visit Palm Springs tag-img

 palm canyon

-Stroll along the Palm Canyon Creek and below the massive Palm Trees.
+Stroll along Palm Canyon Creek and below the massive Palm Trees.

 Hiking Lower Palm Canyon Trail